OldEys/learning_git/readme.md

-## hello git !!
+## welcome to git b22222222!
-Im somebody else and i made some changes
-These are my modifications !
+changes made from b2